1. I have never run or walked an organized race event before, can I really train to run or walk my first marathon, half marathon, or 15K?

 6. What if I have to miss a Saturday group run or two because of my personal schedule, will I fall far behind?

 Missing runs and walks is part of training and part of life.
 And that's O.K., just plan for it let our Head Coach know which workouts you can’t make and she will get you all the missed information you need.
 As long as you make up the run or walk missed on that Saturday, you will be fine.
-If you miss several workouts and fall behind let Coach Mary know.
-She can help you get back but it will take some serious effort.
+If you miss several workouts and fall behind let your Coach know.
+They can help you get back but it will take some serious effort.
 Don't ever try to make up several runs to quickly, you will do more harm than good.
 You should try to attend as many Saturday workouts as you can, however.
 And remember, the long run and walks are extremely important in your training.

 7. What should I do if something starts to hurt or I think I get an injury coming on during training?